RogersLabGroup/NetCIS/README.md

 python NetCIS/netcis/analysis.py -o output/results -a LT -b S -g input_files/MRK_List2.rpt -s input_files/m5.all.v2023.2.Mm.symbols.gmt -p 0.05 -x 5000 -m Gene -f "" -t 20000 -v 1
 ```

-Results are separated by the combination of case (LT) and control (S) and edge threshold (20000) and in this instance can be found in output/results-analysis/LT-S/20000
+Results are separated by the combination of case (LT) and control (S) and edge threshold (20000) and in this example can be found in output/results-analysis/LT-S/20000

 Each subdirectory of results has the following structure: